Mataeo Bunbury: Sporting Kansas City II

+Birmingham Legion

 Bunbury signed with USL Championship club Birmingham Legion FC on July 8, 2022.
 He made his debut the next day in a substitute appearance against the Charleston Battery.
 He scored his first goal on July 27, scoring a penalty kick against Loudoun United.
 Bunbury would make a return to MLS Next Pro on April 7, 2023, joining Columbus Crew 2 on loan.

+Portland Timbers 2

 Bunbry joined MLS Next Pro side Portland Timbers 2 on March 14, 2024.
 In November 2024, Bunbury signed a new one-year contract with Portland.
+He would be released at the end of the 2025 season.

+Orange County

+In January 2026, Orange County SC announced they had signed Bunbury to a contract for the 2026 season.

 International career

 Bunbury is eligible for both the United States and Canada.

 In March 2019, he attended a camp with the United States U14 team.

 In April 2022, Bunbury accepted a call-up to the Canadian Under-20 side for two friendly matches against Costa Rica.
 In July 2024, he was named to the 21-man squad for the 2024 CONCACAF U-20 Championship.